Insights, Products

-Let’s dive into the basics of SMS verification: What it is, how it works, and how it can help your business mitigate cybersecurity risks associated with compromised credentials.
+Let’s explore the basics of SMS text verification, how it works, and how it can help your business from cybersecurity risks associated with compromised credentials.

 What is SMS verification?

-The primary goal of SMS verification is to add an extra layer of security beyond just a username and password.
-This is particularly important for businesses to mitigate risks associated with unauthorized access, identity theft, and other digital security risks.
+The main goal of SMS verification is to strengthen security beyond just a username and password, helping businesses reduce the risk of unauthorized access, identity theft, and other digital threats.

-SMS-based verification goes by several names.
+You might hear SMS-based verification referred to in different ways.
 While these terms might sound alike, they highlight different aspects of SMS-based verification:

 • SMS authentication encompasses the broader use of text messages to confirm a user’s identity.